China factory profit drop eases in June

 China's annual economic growth slowed to a three-year low of 7.6 percent in the second quarter while factory-gate prices drop as demand at home and abroad slackens, cutting into corporate earnings.

-China's industry ministry said earlier this week that clear signs were seen from the industrial sector that the economy started to stabilize and may pick up in the second half.
+China's industry ministry said earlier this week that clear signs were seen from the industrial sector that the economy started to stabilise and may pick up in the second half.

 Among the 41 industries being tracked by the statistics bureau, 27 sectors posted profit growth and 13 industries reported a profit drop in the first six months compared with the year earlier period.